ETF2L/rules/docs/general-6.md

 ## 6.5.
 VAC Bans

-As of March 15, 2012, any player with a VAC ban on the Source engine will be banned for two years.
+As of January 28th 2025, any player with a VAC ban on the Source engine will be banned for four years.
 This rule also applies to any alternate accounts.
 Players with VAC bans that do not apply to Team Fortress 2 will not be affected.
-Multiple VACs on the same Steam account will result in a two year ban or a ban extension until two years after the most recent VAC ban, unless ETF2L receives proof which VAC affects (or does not affect) Team Fortress 2.
+Multiple VACs on the same Steam account will result in a four year ban or a ban extension until four years after the most recent VAC ban, unless ETF2L receives proof which VAC affects (or does not affect) Team Fortress 2.
-Please contact the Anti-Cheat team on [[ETF2L’s Discord server](https://discord.etf2l.org/)] to clarify the situation as soon as possible if you want to avoid a potential league ban.
+Please contact the Anti-Cheat team on ETF2L’s [[ETF2L’s Discord server](https://discord.etf2l.org/)] to clarify the situation as soon as possible if you want to avoid a potential league ban.

 ## 6.5.1 Multiple Team Fortress 2 VAC Bans

-Any player that receives another Team Fortress 2 VAC ban while already having been ETF2L league banned for a Team Fortress 2 VAC before will receive a permanent ban.
+Any player that receives another Team Fortress 2 VAC ban while already having been ETF2L league banned for a TF2 VAC or cheating ban before will receive a permanent ban.

 ---